sqonk/phext-datakit/docs/api/Vector.md

 ```
 Remove a range of values from the vector from the index at $start and extending for $length.

-This method is primarily designed to work with sequential indexes but will also work with associative arrays by and running the start and length through the extracted array keys.
+This method is primarily designed to work with sequential indexes but will also work with associative arrays by running the start and length through the extracted array keys.

 ------